nrfconnect/sdk-nrf/doc/README.rst

    # Use cmake to configure a Ninja-based build system:
    cmake -GNinja -Bbuild/ -Hncs/nrf/doc
    # Now run ninja on the generated build system:
+   ninja -C build/ zephyr
    ninja -C build/ nrf
-   # If you modify or add .rst files, run ninja again:
+   # If you modify or add .rst files in the nRF repository, run ninja again:
    ninja -C build/ nrf

 If you want to build the documentation from scratch just delete the contents